LLParse/community-catalog/templates/etcd-ha/3/README.md

 In more detail, follow these steps:

-1. Determine if your lost hosts/containers are truly unrecoverable.
-If a host comes back online, wait at least 5 minutes while Network Agent repairs itself and the Etcd container should return to a running state.
-If the hosts are truly unrecoverable, remove them from the environment.
+1. Determine if your lost hosts are truly unrecoverable.
+If on bare metal, this involves fixing or replacing hardware and rebooting.
+If in the cloud, check if the host was stopped and attempt to start it.
+If a host comes back online, wait at least 5 minutes to allow Network Agent to repair itself.
+You can figure out if the network is repaired by following [these steps](http://docs.rancher.com/rancher/latest/en/faqs/troubleshooting/#containers-on-hosts-unable-to-ping-each-other-how-to-check-that-the-hosts-can-ping-each-other) for the recovered host.
+If recovery fails, remove the dead hosts from the environment.
-2. Find a surviving container that is still in running state (green circle).
+2. Find 1 surviving container.
+Survivors will be in running state (green circle on the UI).
+These containers are DR candidates.
 From the dropdown menu, select `Execute Shell`.
 Type `disaster` and hit enter.
 The script will backup the data directory to a special location within the container.
 Click `Close` to exit the shell.
 3. From the dropdown menu of the same container, click `Restart`.
 This will trigger the disaster recovery automation which will sanitize the data directory, update cluster membership to reflect a new standalone deployment, and start the node.
 At this point, Etcd will begin servicing requests and downstream containers should return to a functional state.
-4. In the event you experienced a majority of hosts failing simultaneously but had a surplus of hosts, you will have unhealthy Etcd containers scheduled to other hosts.
+4. In the unlikely event you experienced a majority of hosts failing simultaneously and had a surplus of hosts, you will have unhealthy Etcd containers scheduled to other hosts.
 Wait patiently and they will automatically join the cluster.
 If you did not have a surplus of hosts, add new ones and etcd will scale up to the desired size.

 It is highly unlikely that you will ever need to perform these steps.
 If you've truly experienced a disaster scenario (and you didn't cause it), your infrastructure provider should be assessed for instability.

-If in the cloud, consider switching providers.
+### Limitations

+For upgrades, service downtime is inevitable for standalone deployments.
+In a 3-node deployment, service downtime may be experienced as quorum is lost for a brief period of time.
+This is a limitation of the template and will be addressed in future versions.
+5+ node upgrades should see no downtime.

 ### Changelog